LeJamon/goXRPLd/README.md

 **Why Go?** Go's concurrency model (goroutines, channels) is a natural fit for a blockchain node that juggles peer connections, transaction processing, consensus rounds, and RPC serving concurrently.
 The language's simplicity and strong standard library reduce the surface area for bugs in critical financial infrastructure.

 **Why not a direct port?** rippled's C++ idioms (templates, RAII, complex inheritance hierarchies) don't translate well to Go.
-Instead, goXRPLd uses Go interfaces, composition, and table-driven designs while preserving the same protocol semantics.
+Instead, go-xrpl uses Go interfaces, composition, and table-driven designs while preserving the same protocol semantics.
 The result is more readable and maintainable while remaining behaviorally equivalent.

 **rippled as spec.** Every transaction type, ledger entry, and edge case is validated against rippled's behavior.
 The local `rippled/` source tree is the reference for any ambiguity.